-We are currently only taking females or people who identify as female.
+We are currently only taking females or people who identify as female, sometimes we take couples.
 Big apologies for this, but our daughters prefer it.

 Our place is beautiful!
 And in its infancy.
 We moved here just five years ago on an empty block of land with not a single tree.
 We are halfway through stage one: a ten year stage where most of the infrastructure work and building projects are being completed and where all of the revegetation work and landscaping will be done.
 We have almost finished building our home, the next stage involves completing details.